AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-22-Cyber-Kill-Chain.md

 ## Real-World Example
 The 2013 Target breach followed the Kill Chain perfectly.
 Attackers started with Reconnaissance — finding that Target used a third-party HVAC vendor with network access.
 Weaponization and Delivery — sent malware to the vendor via phishing.
 Exploitation and Installation — compromised the vendor's credentials and used them to access Target's network.
 C2 — established persistent access.
 Actions on Objectives — deployed point-of-sale malware that stole 40 million credit card numbers over several weeks.
 Defenders who had monitored earlier kill chain phases could have stopped it long before the data was stolen.

+## Why It Matters
+From an attacker's side, understanding the Kill Chain helps plan a complete attack and anticipate where defenders might detect you — allowing you to focus on evasion at each stage.